francisdiasbr/francisdiasbr/README.md

 <h3><mark>🎒 Turin: A Tourism Application</mark></h3>

-This repo is private, but we can talk about it.
-The app is available in Brazil only in Apple Store.
+This repo is private, but for sure we can talk about it.
+I made it from scratch, both api and app.

+The app is available in ONLY Brazil in Apple Store.
+Please share your thoughts and let's talk: https://apps.apple.com/br/app/turin-app/id6479428113?l=en-GB

 <table>
   <tr>